Rishab432/Caculator/README.md

 # Calculator
 ### BIG RED ALERT: THIS IS THE COMPLETED VERSION, YES THERE MAY BE ISSUES...
 HAVE FUN!
 ### IF THERE ARE ISSUES PLEASE REPORT THEM IN THE ISSUES PART, I THINK
+#### Alert: If you want to, you may use the calculator without the given font but it may mess up the visuals (change all occurrences of 'digital-7.ttf' to None).
 A **PEDMSA+LTR+IO** calculator with a simple pygame GUI.

 ### Some Notes For The Tool: